A/B testing can be as simple as reciting the alphabet.

-Many of these are backed by multiple studies, with site owners who’ve seen success with them raving about their effectiveness.
+Many of these are backed by multiple studies, with site owners who’ve seen success raving about their effectiveness.
 And in some cases, implementing the same changes on your own site could result in more conversions.

 But it isn’t guaranteed.

-For example, adding social proof to forms is generally considered best practice.
+For example, adding social proof to forms is generally considered a best practice.
 The idea is that statistics showing your existing number of subscribers, your customer satisfaction rates, or a certain result your clients have seen can give visitors confidence in your brand.